 When your setup and design are ready, you are ready too!
 Place your project or project fabric on the cutting surface and fix it, then let the machine handle the rest.

 Laser fabric cutting is an exciting new technology that can beautify your textile project and enhance your fashion.
-Whether you are investing in your own machine or working with a commercial cutting machine, laser cutting is a great way to make complex cutting simple and efficient.
+Whether you are investing in your own machine or working with a commercial cutting machine, laser cutting, powered by the optimal laser lens, is a great way to make complex cutting simple and efficient.

 Have you ever used a laser cutter?
 Tell us your favorite laser cutting technology in the comments below!